DrDaveTurner/HPC-User/episodes/c-cpp.md

 and running some tests with **mpirun -np 4 dot_product_c_mpi** for example.

+If you want more practice you may try running the matmult_c.c code and the optimized version matmult_cblas.c.

 :::::::::::::::::: solution

 On a modern Intel system the raw scalar code ran in 0.14 seconds